DarkElvenAngel/argononed/OS/piCore/README.md

 Now we are able to pass this as `BOOTLOC` to configure.

-Make also sure the distro is detected and the dependency check is successsful
+Make also sure the distro is detected and the dependency check is successful

 ```bash
 cd ~